 The State of India’s Birds report was created to assess the conservation status of the majority of species that regularly occur in the country.
 Worldwide, common and widespread species are declining; but in India, lack of information has meant that conservation attention has been focussed on only a few species (usually large, charismatic and threatened).

-Methods and Data
+Methods

 Photo credits

-Egyptian Vulture, House Sparrow: Rajat Bhargava
+Egyptian Vulture: Rajat Bhargava

 SoIB logo design